cairis-platform/cairis/docs/starting.rst

 If you are using Docker then the command used to install the container also starts the CAIRIS server on port 80.

-If you are the only person that plans to use CAIRIS, using the Flask development server to run cairisd should be sufficient.
-You can find cairisd in the cairis/cairis/bin directory.
+If you are the only person that plans to use CAIRIS, using the Flask development server should be sufficient.
+Once the FLASK_APP and FLASK_ENV environment variables have been set, you can run:

 .. code-block:: bash

-   ./cairisd.py runserver
+   flask run --port 7071

 If you plan to use mod_wsgi-express then you need to use cairis.wsgi (also in cairis/cairis/bin):